 E3.
 Is there freedom for trade unions and similar professional or labor organizations?
 3 / 4

 The constitution protects the right to unionize, and workers may form and join unions in practice.
-The state generally does not interfere with union activity.
-However, labor unions have complained that the government restricts the right to strike in broadly defined essential industries, and formal collective bargaining is reportedly uncommon in the private sector.
+However, the government restricts the right to strike in broadly defined essential industries, and formal collective bargaining is reportedly uncommon in the private sector.

 F. RULE OF LAW: 14 / 16